Stockton Helffrich: Career with NBC

 From 1948- 1960, sex in television programming became a fear of the general public.
 Helffrich, Chief censor of NBC-TV, said that he felt a conflict between providing emotional security about the difficult subject of sexuality and supplying information.
-In the late 40s and early 50s, a wave of homophobia took place.
+In the late 1940s and early '50s, a wave of homophobia took place.
 During this time, Helffrich held a policy of "careful avoidance" of homoerotic themes.
-By the mid 60s, the gay industry's involvement could no longer be hidden from television, and made its way onto the big screen.
-Censorship of the female body was another point of heated discussion that Helffrich had to face in the early 50s, pulling many different instances of female cleavage from television.
+By the mid-'60s, America's gay lifestyle could no longer be hidden from television, and made its way onto the big screen.
+Censorship of the female body was another point of heated discussion that Helffrich had to face in the early '50s, pulling many different instances of female cleavage from television.
 This case was called the "NBC-TV's Cleavage Control".

+And, as for male sexuality, in 1956 it was Helffrich who "decreed that when Elvis Presley appeared on The Steve Allen Show it would be only from the waist up."

-As early as 1948, Helffrich wrote his concern over violence portrayed on television.
-He felt a concern towards sensitive topics such as killings and suicide.
-He felt it was highly suggestive to any viewer.
-He decided that the network's program department should avoid similar themes of suicide methods.
+As early as 1948, Helffrich wrote of his concern about violence portrayed on television, especially about the portrayal of sensitive topics such as killings and suicide.
+He felt the latter was highly suggestive to any viewer, and decided that the network's program department should avoid similar themes of suicide methods.
+In 1951, monitoring the content of programs with break-out stars such as Milton Berle and Sid Caesar, Helffrich pleaded with his colleagues to avoid making fun, even of stuttering, with the message: "Could you brief the talent on keeping away from jokes on personal affiliations."

 Helffrich played a remarkable role for NBC-TV when it came to the area of race on early television.
 As head of the Continuity Acceptance Department, he ordered cuts from all Hollywood films and cartoons that held mocking stereotypes of African Americans.
 He banned any production that represented different races in any way known to be offensive.
 As well, he edited all racist songs from TV programs.